Sexuality in South Korea: Sex trafficking

 South Korean and foreign women and girls have been victims of sex trafficking in South Korea.
 They are raped and physically and psychologically harmed in brothels, businesses, homes, hotels, and other locations throughout the country.

 Prostitution

 Prostitution in South Korea is illegal, but according to The Korea Women's Development Institute, the sex trade in Korea was estimated to amount to 14 trillion South Korean won ($13 billion) in 2007, roughly 1.6 percent of the nation's gross domestic product.

+The Burning Sun scandal revealed a high-profile case of molka circulation, where celebrities such as Jung Joonyoung and Seungri were found to have filmed or shared explicit sexual videos in a private chat room, many of which were filmed in motel rooms and involved with prostitution rings.
+In March 2019, developments in the Burning Sun scandal led to the public reveal of Jung Joon-young KakaoTalk chatrooms.

 Adultery

 From 1953 to 2015, adultery was punishable by up to two years in prison for both the adulterer and their partner.
 In February 2015, the Constitutional Court of Korea overturned the law.